Diana Reynell: Career

 After her marriage in 1955, Reynell joined her husband at Marlborough College where he taught classics and she taught jewellery design.
 The couple had four children.

-Reynell's first grotto restoration was of a room dug into the Marlborough Mound for Lady Hertford at Marlborough College.
+Reynell's first grotto restoration was of a room dug into the Marlborough Mound, in the grounds of the college, for Lady Hertford.

-In the late-1980s, she created the shellwork in the subterranean grotto at Leeds Castle and restored the grotto at Hampton Court House.
+In the late 1980s, she created the shellwork in the subterranean grotto at Leeds Castle and restored the grotto at Hampton Court House.

 Death

 Reynell died on 1 August 2017 from the effects of lung cancer and Parkinson's disease.